 What is Ghee?

 A butter derivative with no lactose?
 It almost seems too good to be true, and yet ghee is very real.

-Ghee may only now be appearing on store shelves with any regularity, but it’s been around for more than 5,000 years throughout the Indian subcontinent, where it is traditionally made from sacred cows’ milk and used in religious ceremonies.
+Ghee may now be appearing on store shelves with regularity, but it’s been around for more than 5,000 years throughout the Indian subcontinent, where it is traditionally made from sacred cows’ milk and used in religious ceremonies.
 Ghee is also commonly used as a cooking fat, particularly in Punjabi cuisine – the regional cuisine served in most Indian restaurants – where it is preferred to oil for its rich flavor.

 5 Health Benefits of Ghee